LearningKijo/SecurityResearcher-Note/Day2-APT29-NOBELIUM.md

-# Day 2 - APT29, NOBELIUM - WIP
+# Day 2 - APT29, NOBELIUM

 ### What is NOBELIUM?
 NOBELIUM is a Russian state-sponsored hacking group that conducts cyber espionage and attacks against various targets.
 It was previously known as APT29 or Cozy Bear and is responsible for high-profile attacks such as **the SolarWinds hack**.